Stuart Forster discusses photography of Kynren at Bishop Auckland.

 Disclosure: Stuart was invited to attend Kynren as a member of the press.

-The first of 11 public performances of Kynren takes place on 29 June.
-The shows take place each Saturday evening until 14 September with the exception of 3 August.
+The first of 11 public performances of Kynren in 2019 took place on 29 June.
+The shows were held each Saturday evening until 14 September with the exception of 3 August.

 As many as 1,000 residents of Bishop Auckland and the surrounding area volunteer their time so that Kynren can be staged.